 To work together to advocate for a better understanding and appreciation of co-created practice both in the arts sector and beyond.

-20 Stories High, 64 Million Artists, acta, Adverse Camber, Arts at the Old Fire Station, artsdepot, Artsadmin, axis, Attenborough Centre for the Creative Arts, Beamish Museum, Belarus Free Theatre, Brighton People's Theatre, b-side, Cardboard Citizens, Carousel, Common Wealth, Contact, Crafting Relationships, Creating Change Colchester, Creative Academies Network, Creative Future, Creativity Works, Curious Monkey, Doing Things Differently, Doorstep Arts, Effervescent, eMc arts, Encounters, Free Radical, The Beatfreeks Collective, Feast, Fun Palaces, Future Arts Centres, Geese Theatre Company, Get The Chance, GL4, Grizedale Arts, Gulbenkian, Happy Museum, Heart of Glass, In-Situ, Intermission Youth Theatre, Index on Censorship, Jumped Up, Junction Arts, Knowle West Media Centre, Leeds Playhouse, Liberdade, LIFT, Lincoln Performing Arts Centre, London Bubble, Macrobert Arts Centre, Made in Corby, Manchester International Festival, Miles Ncube, National Theatre Wales, Northern Stage, Now or Never – Arnolfini, People's History Museum, Platform Thirty1, Playing ON, Poet in the City, Queen Mary University of London, Rachel Griffiths, Ragroof Players, Restoke, Rich Mix, Rev Betsy Blatchley, Seven Stories, Slung Low, Strike a Light, Sue MacLaine Company, Take A Part, Terre Sans Frontière, The Change Collective, The Lowry, The Spark Arts for Children, Theatre Royal Plymouth, Transform, Trigger, Turner Contemporary, University of Leicester, WHALE Arts, Z-arts and Zoe Lafferty.
+20 Stories High, 64 Million Artists, acta, Adverse Camber, Arts at the Old Fire Station, artsdepot, Artsadmin, axis, Attenborough Centre for the Creative Arts, Beamish Museum, Belarus Free Theatre, Brighton People's Theatre, b-side, Cardboard Citizens, Carousel, Common Wealth, Contact, Crafting Relationships, Creating Change Colchester, Creative Academies Network, Creative Future, Creativity Works, Curious Monkey, Doing Things Differently, Doorstep Arts, Effervescent, eMc arts, Encounters, Free Radical, The Beatfreeks Collective, Feast, Fun Palaces, Future Arts Centres, Geese Theatre Company, Get The Chance, GL4, Grizedale Arts, Gulbenkian, Happy Museum, Heart of Glass, In-Situ, Intermission Youth Theatre, Index on Censorship, Jumped Up, Junction Arts, Knowle West Media Centre, Leeds Playhouse, Liberdade, LIFT, Lincoln Performing Arts Centre, London Bubble, Macrobert Arts Centre, Made in Corby, Manchester International Festival, Miles Ncube, National Theatre Wales, Northern Stage, Now or Never – Arnolfini, People's History Museum, Platform Thirty1, Playing ON, Poet in the City, Queen Mary University of London, Rachel Griffiths, Ragroof Players, Restoke, Rich Mix, Rev Betsy Blatchley, Seven Stories, Slung Low, Strike a Light, Sue MacLaine Company, Take A Part, Terre Sans Frontière, The Change Collective, The Lowry, The Spark Arts for Children, Theatre Royal Plymouth, Transform, Trigger, Turner Contemporary, University of Leicester, WHALE Arts, Z-arts, Zoe Lafferty and Artlink Hull.

 We are working closely with the Calouste Gulbenkian Foundation, Arts Council England and the Paul Hamlyn Fund – all of whom are supporting the network not just through invaluable financial support but also as critical friends and as members of our Advocacy Board – briefed to respond to the ideas coming out of the network.

-Where the idea for the network came from is described in two blogs by David Jubb, Artistic Director of Battersea Arts Centre:
+Where the idea for the network came from is described in two blogs by David Jubb, then Artistic Director of Battersea Arts Centre:

 Follow us on twitter and keep up to date with the latest network news @cocreatechange